srobo/runbook/docs/volunteering/all-committees-meeting.md

 During the meeting any questions around the updates and the talking points will be discussed, and any resolutions added to the minutes.

-After the meeting the minutes will be moved to the organisation folder.
+After the meeting the minutes will be moved to the [organisation folder](https://drive.google.com/drive/folders/11Lsb-ooNoWHnQTQ__WoBg3guNOxBtwtF), which is accessible by all volunteers.

 ## Tasks